Guide to jewellery and valuables insurance

 Be aware that if you lose or irreparably damage one part of a matching set of jewellery, for example an earring, your insurer may only replace the damaged or lost article, not the full set.

-- To make claiming easier, take pictures of your jewellery and save receipts or valuation documents
+- To make claiming easier, take pictures of your watch or jewellery and save receipts or valuation documents

 - Consider investing in a safe, which could also be used to store important documents

 Think about whether you need accidental damage cover, which is an option you can select in the quote process.